juanolon/homeshick/README.md

 Since its inception however homeshick has deviated quite a bit from the ruby-version.
 All of the original commands are still available, but have been simplified and enhanced with interactive prompts like symlinking new files after a castle has been updated.

+# homeshick and briefcase #
+The redact and unredact are designed to mimic [Briefcase's](http://jim.github.io/briefcase/) redact and generate commands.